 Our vision for a nature-positive economy

-An economy that works to address biodiversity loss by:
+An economy that works to address biodiversity loss and improve wellbeing for all by:

 - Halting the loss of critical natural ecosystems